-Occasionally, If a person or group of persons acting in concert ("Acquirer A") acquiresing shares in a company ("Company B") which resultsing in a Acquirer A holding of over 50% of the voting rights of a cCompany B (which need may or may not be a company to which the Code applies), Acquirer A will-may thereby indirectly acquire obtain or consolidate control, as defined in the Code Definitions Section, of a second company ("Company C") because the first cCompany B either:
+Occasionally, If a person or group of persons acting in concert ("Acquirer A") acquiresing shares in a company ("Company B") which resultsing in a Acquirer A holding of over 50% of the voting rights of a cCompany B (which need may or may not be a company to which the Code applies), Acquirer A will-may thereby indirectly acquire-obtain or consolidate control, as defined in the Code Definitions Section, of a second company ("Company C") because the first cCompany B either:

-- (a) itself is interested, either directly or indirectly through intermediate companies, in a controlling block of shares in the second controls company C; or - (b) is interested in shares in Company C which, when aggregated with those in which the person or group Acquirer A is already interested in, secure or will result in Acquirer A obtaining or consolidating control of the second c Company C.
+(a) itself is interested, either directly or indirectly through intermediate companies, in a controlling block of shares in the second controls εC ompany C{τ} or

-The Panel will not-normally only require an offer to be made under this Rule 9 in these circumstances unless either:(a)-if Company B's the interest in shares in Company C which the first company has in the second company is significant in relation to the first eCompany B. In assessing this, the Panel will take into account a number of factors including, as appropriate, the assets, profits and market values of the respective companies.
-Relative values of 530% or more will normally be regarded as significant; or
+(b) is interested in shares in Company C which, when aggregated with those in which the person or group Acquirer A is already interested in, secure or will result in AcquirerA obtaining or consolidatinge control of the second company C. The Panel will not normally only require an offer to be made under this Rule 9 in these circumstances unless either:(a) if Company B's the interest in shares in Company C which the first company has in the second company is significant in relation to the first 6Company B. In assessing this, the Panel will take into account a number of factors including, as appropriate, the assets, profits and market values of the respective companies.
+Relative values of 530% or more will normally be regarded as significant.